xujiyuan/Student-Practice-Evaulation/practice2/README.md

+## var, let and const

-# var, let, const. understand the variable scope in javascript
+### You want to do a quick google search to understand the scope of variables in javascript depends on how they were defined.

-## mark the value of i after each console log
+### Try to predict and explan the value of i

-## only run the file to verify your answer. we can discuss on what you missed.
+### run the code and check the result with your answer

+### bring question to discussion if you any